Visit Modern Singapore – A Vibrant Melting Pot of Cultures!

 Marina Bay Sands

-The Shoppes at Marina Bay Sands offers luxury shopping with a unique canal running through the mall, complete with gondola rides.
-The complex houses flagship stores for major international brands.
+The Shoppes at Marina Bay Sands — luxury shopping with a literal canal running through the basement.
+Flagship stores for Chanel, Hermès, Louis Vuitton, plus the Apple flagship floating on Marina Bay.

 Traditional Markets